hammrxu/simple_lisp_interpreter_in_python/README.md

 # simple_lisp_interpreter_in_python

-## Thanks to my teammate Jonny Liu.
-## this project's goal for MLH hackthon

 ## What about this project
 ### Thanks to my teammate Jonny Liu.
 ### this project's goal for MLH hackthon